sebdiem/python-zipstream/README.markdown

 zipstream.py is a zip archive generator based on python 3.3's zipfile.py.
 It was created to generate a zip file generator for streaming (ie web apps).
-This is beneficial for when you want to provide a downloadable archive of a large collection of regular files, which would be infeasible to generate the archive prior to downloading.
+This is beneficial for when you want to provide a downloadable archive of a large collection of regular files, which would be infeasible to generate the archive prior to downloading or of a very large file that you do not want to store entirely on disk or on memory.

 The archive is generated as an iterator of strings, which, when joined, form the zip archive.
 For example, the following code snippet would write a zip